-ESF students interested in medicine, dentistry, optometry and veterinary medicine are encouraged to identify themselves to the ESF Pre-Health Coordinator who can then assit them in exploring these pathways, advising them on academic qualifications and preparing for the application process.
-Additionally, several academic departments pair pre-health interested students with academic advisors who have particular expertise in these areas.
-ESF pre-professional interested students may also participate in the Health Professions Advisory Program (HPAP) offered through Syracuse University.
+ESF students interested in medicine (MD, MD/PhD, Physician's Assistant, Nurse Practitioner or Registered Nurse), dentistry, optometry, physical therapy, and veterinary medicine are encouraged to identify themselves to the ESF Pre-Health Coordinator (Dr. Lee Newman, email@example.com can then assist them in exploring these pathways, including choosing the right major while at ESF, advising them on academic qualifications and preparing for the application process.

 Entering ESF students interested in the health professions may participate in the Pre-Health sessions offered during Open House events, which allows them to meet with current Pre-Health students on campus and helps incoming students to decide on the right major for their career path.
 Depending on the chosen path, suitable majors might be Environmental Biology, Biotechnology, Biochemistry, Environmental Science or Environmental Health.
 Once students select their major, they will be paired with academic advisors who have expertise in advising Pre-Health students.